dbgate/dbgate-docs/content/dbgate-cloud.md

 You could see all items under {{< mdi "cloud-search" >}} icon in left widget panel.
 Grayed scripts denotes scripts, which are not compatible with currently selected database.

+If you would like to enhance knowledge base with your SQL scripts, please create pull request into [dbgate-knowledge-base](https://github.com/dbgate/dbgate-knowledge-base) GIT repository.

+Scripts in knowledge base are anotated with [SQL front matter](/sql-front-matter) syntax

 ![DbGate screenshot](https://media.dbgate.io/img/public-knowledge-base-tables-sizes-light.png)